TimothyVales/PmodHygro/README.md

 # PmodHygro

 ## Get Started
-If you already have your Jupyter Notebook opened follow these steps:
+If you already have your Jupyter Notebook opened, follow these steps:
 On the right side of the screen, click on "New", and open a new terminal.
 Pip install the repo containing the code from my github using this command.

 ```sh